jordancode5/numerai_signal/logisticRegression/README.md

+## Warning

+In my own testing, there is a sharp turn around 2016 where using logistic regression and even gradient boosted logistic regression has a sharp alpha decay (without very creative periods and features).
+It appears that the introduction and adoption of TensorFlow (in 2016) libraries may have caused a dramatic shift in market dynamics.

 ## 🧠 Logistic Regression Baselines

 This section contains two logistic regression-style models trained on the Numerai dataset: one using `scikit-learn` and another using `LightGBM`.
 These models serve as quick, interpretable baselines to understand the predictive structure of the data and establish initial benchmark metrics.